ilexistools/ChatCompletionAgentBased/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 Contact
-For any questions or inquiries, please contact [your-email@example.com].
+For any questions or inquiries, please contact me.